 Trim the green beans - Trim off the stringy ends off of any of the beans.

 Add the trimmed green beans to an air fryer basket.
-Spray the green beans liberally with the cooking oil spray of your choice, and toss to make sure all of the green beans are coated.
+Spray the green beans generously with the neutral cooking oil spray of your choice - I use avocado oil.
+Toss to make sure the surface of the green beans is coated.
 Air fry the green beans at 375°F for 10-12 minutes. [photo 1]

 Add the green beans to the skillet, and toss in the sauce.
 Remove from the heat, and serve. [photo 4]